engineerultimatum/ultimate-task-manager/DESIGN.md

 ### Brief Project Description

-**Todo Tree** is a hierarchical task management application built with Dioxus 0.7, a modern reactive UI framework for Rust (REQ_1).
+**UTiM** is a hierarchical task management application built with Dioxus 0.7, a modern reactive UI framework for Rust (REQ_1).
 The application enables users to organize their tasks in a tree-like structure, where tasks can have multiple subtasks, creating a natural and intuitive way to manage complex projects and goals.

 The application features a gamification system that rewards users with points for completing tasks based on their importance level (REQ_27).
 Users can prioritize tasks using a three-level importance system (Low, Medium, High) with visual distinction (REQ_39, REQ_11), edit task details through intuitive modals, and quickly expand or collapse task hierarchies for better organization and focus.
 The system provides a consistent user interface across all application screens (REQ_8) with readable fonts and accessible color schemes (REQ_10, REQ_12).